 Plus, you’ll be left with your new favorite fluffy homemade pancake recipe, that comes together in less than 30 minutes and uses one simple secret ingredient to add notes of caramel and to give you the perfect golden-brown exterior (hint: it’s in the name!)

-Brown Sugar Pancakes Ingredients
+Brown Sugar Pancakes Ingredient Highlights

 Pancakes with Brown Sugar Tips and Tricks

-How to Make Buttermilk for Fluffy Pancakes
+How I Make My Own Buttermilk for Fluffy Pancakes

 This recipe calls for acidified buttermilk, which will give you a thicker pancake batter and thus, fluffier Brown Sugar Pancakes.
 Acidified buttermilk can be made quickly and easily at home and can be made with any type of milk (dairy or not!).